 - Each school will see a marked increase in the number of registered young carers within their care, and so will be more aware of those individuals who need the extra support and understanding.

-It's impossible to say exactly when schools will reopen at the moment.
-What we do know is that when the time comes, it will prove difficult for some children to readjust to their school routines after so many months spent at home.
+Schools are expected to reopen this September, and we know it will prove difficult for some children to readjust to their school routines after so many months spent at home.
 For young carers, whose families will have come to depend on them more than ever during this time, the transition back into life at school is likely to feel impossible.
-Many will experience increased anxiety over having to leave their relatives at home alone for the first time in so long.
-In addition to this, we know that young carers who have been caring for shielded relatives will have had to take on extra responsibilities at home during this time.
+We know that young carers who have been caring for shielded relatives will have had to take on extra responsibilities at home during this time.
 Many will not have been able to keep up with their school work, and will have fallen behind significantly by the time they return to class.
+Most will need to balance school work with increased caring responsibilities, and we know that this is causing anxiety for some already.

 Our School Support Programme has never been more needed or more important than now.
 Whether we are able to work face-to-face with students and staff in schools, or whether we must offer a virtual service online to begin with, we are committed to launching the programme as soon as schools reopen so that we can be there for young carers when they need us most.